-1 Tip: To quickly edit existing navigational topics, simply hover over a topic name, and do any of following:
+Tip: To edit navigational topics, hover over a topic name.

-- To move a topic up or down, click the arrows at left. - To rename or remove a topic, change its banner image, or remove assigned articles, click ...
+- To move a topic up or down, click the arrows at left. - To rename or remove a topic, change its banner image, or remove assigned articles, click (//.

 See Your Community's Topics and Subtopics in One Place